 We are licensed and admitted as an insurer only in the Cayman Islands and the European Economic Area.
-Many jurisdictions, including the United States, do not permit clients to take credit for reinsurance on their statutory financial statements if such reinsurance is obtained from unlicensed or non-admitted insurers, without appropriate collateral.
-As a result, we anticipate that all of our U.S. clients and a portion of our non-U.S. clients will require us to provide collateral for the contracts we bind with them.
-This collateral can be provided as funds withheld, trust arrangements or letters of credit.
-As of December 31, 2019, we had one letter of credit facility with an aggregate capacity of \$400.0 million (2018: two facilities with an aggregate capacity of \$414.9 million).
-Effective November 30, 2018, we amended the Butterfield Bank letter of credit facility to reduce the facility limit from \$50.0 million to \$14.9 million and subsequently canceled the facility effective April 25, 2019.
-As of December 31, 2019, we had issued letters of credit totaling \$204.5 million (2018: \$208.3 million) to clients.
-Additionally, as of December 31, 2019, we had pledged \$528.7 million (2018: \$463.4 million) as collateral through trust arrangements.
-The failure to maintain, replace or increase our collateral arrangements on commercially acceptable terms may significantly and negatively affect our ability to implement our business strategy.
-See "Item 1A.
-Risk Factors - Risks Relating to Our Business - Our failure to maintain sufficient collateral arrangements or to increase our collateral capacity on commercially acceptable terms as we grow could significantly and negatively affect our ability to implement our business strategy."
+Many jurisdictions, including the United States, do not permit clients to take credit for reinsurance on their statutory financial statements if they obtain such reinsurance from unlicensed or non-admitted insurers, without appropriate collateral.
+As a result, our U.S. clients and a portion of our non-U.S. clients require us to provide collateral for the contracts we bind with them.
+We provide collateral as funds withheld, trust arrangements or letters of credit.
+As of December 31, 2020, we had one letter of credit facility with a limit of \$275.0 million (2019: one facility with a limit of \$400.0 million).
+In 2020, we amended the Citibank facility and reduced the maximum limit from \$400.0 million to \$275.0 million.
+As of December 31, 2020, we had issued letters of credit totaling \$135.3 million (2019: \$204.5 million) to clients.
+Additionally, as of December 31, 2020, we had pledged \$607.8 million (2019: \$528.7 million) as collateral through trust arrangements.